ZhangGH1212/ZhangGH1212.github.io/_pages/about.md

 I got my master's degree in computer science and technology from Department of Computer Science and Technology at **Tsinghua University**, supervised by [Prof. Yong-jin Liu](https://cg.cs.tsinghua.edu.cn/people/~Yongjin/Yongjin.htm) in June 2020, and a bachelor's degree in computer science and technology from the School of Computer Science at **Beijing University of Posts and Telecommunications** in June 2017.

 My research interests are in HCI+AI, including computational interaction, user modeling, affective computing, and representation learning.

-:fire: **I'm on the job market for relevant industry positions or postdoc positions.
-Feel free to contact me if there are any opportunities!** :fire: